ellennickles/xphoto-s23/week9/README.md

   percentage, is the difference between a photograph taken with a modern digital camera and one that is completely computer-generated significant?
-If it looks like a photograph and functions like a photograph, then does it matter how it was made? *Is seeing still believing?* What makes a photograph "trustworthy"?
+If it looks like a photograph and functions like a photograph, then does it matter how it was made?
+(And what about text-to-image models?) *Is seeing still believing?*
 - Include at least one (1) question for discussion or further reflection.

 ### PART 3 • SUBMIT • [Assignment Form](https://forms.gle/bT1L7qHnrvmQ23sN9)